 Set your mat up facing the class; do not teach sideways in relationship to the class as you will lose your connection to them.
 You need to project towards them, not out to the side.
 However, when you want them to see a pose from the side, it is fine to turn to demo.
 Do not get stuck to the mat, feel free to move around and demo beside someone or in the middle of the room.

 Never stand, sit or kneel on your mat when teaching.
 Either do the pose with the students, to demonstrate, or walk around and give assists.
 Be as dynamic and energetic as you can.
 Also do not teach with your hands on your hips or arms folded in front of you.
 Both these postures are a little aggressive.
 Nor should you just stand and teach in front of the class.
 If you are teaching standing, then walk around.
 Be attentive.

-Find a good balance between modeling the poses and walking around assisting and cheer leading.
+Find a good balance between modeling the poses and walking around assisting and cheerleading.
 It is good to do both.
 Sometimes going up to someone and doing the pose beside them, so they can copy you, is helpful.

 Always do abdominal sets with the students.
 This is better energetically.

 In a beginning level class it is appropriate to model much of the class so the students can follow you and you can give a lot of verbal assists.
 In an Intermediate and Advanced Class you can often teach more verbally and move around assisting more.

 Make sure you give full and clear instructions and offered modifications or levels for each pose.
 The more intelligent options you can give, the better your teaching will be.
 If you need to refer to your notes or just think about what you want to do next, put the students in down-dog or child’s pose.
 This will give you time to regroup.
 Do not refer to your notes or hesitate when they are in Tadasana and waiting for a cue.